 Employee productivity also increases as a result of automation.
-Staff are no longer bogged down with low-value, tedious tasks like scanning of paper invoices and manual keying of information, and instead, switch to more strategic roles which offer greater benefits to the business.
+Staff are no longer bogged down with low-value, tedious tasks like scanning paper invoices and manually keying in information.
+Instead, they can switch to more strategic roles which offer greater benefits to the business.

-Organizations also experience lower processing costs from a switch to automation.
-Paper is instantly eliminated from the process, meaning storage and printing costs are reduced.
-Outsourcing of manual data entries is also no longer required due to electronic invoicing and online data capture taking on the role.
+Organizations also experience lower processing costs after a switch to automation.
+Paper is instantly eliminated from the process, reducing storage and printing costs.
+Outsourcing of manual data entry is also no longer required as electronic invoicing and online data capture take on that role.

-However, despite the benefits associated with accounts payable automation, acquiring investment in such software can often be difficult.
+However, despite the benefits associated with accounts payable automation, securing investment in such software can often be difficult.

 Barriers to Accounts Payable Automation Buy-In

 In spite of the benefits associated with accounts payable automation and the important role the AP function plays in an organization’s financial success, buy-in can often be difficult.
-This can be due to the perceived position of the function – as a back office function that deals with issues as they arise, rather than being a strategic leader.
+This can be due to the perceived position of the function – as a back-office function that deals with issues as they arise, rather than being strategic.

 Creating a Business Case